pittpv/aztec-monitoring-script/en/README.md

 | 🌐 **Languages** | English/Russian language support                  |
 | ⚙️ **RPC**       | Flexible RPC endpoint configuration               |

-## 📌 Latest Updates 02-06-2025
+## 📌 Latest Updates 04-06-2025

 ### Technical Changes:
+- Improved block number search mechanism (Option 1 and cron agent) in debug-level logs.
+Supports debug, info (and likely all other) log levels.
+Maximally accurate search results.
+- Enhanced block validation error handling
+- Added a new option – View node logs directly from the script (Ctrl+C to exit logs)
+- Added block number output from logs when executing Option 1.
+- Added script version control.
+If there are updates, the script will notify you about it.
+- Minor improvements

+---

+<details>
+<summary>📅 Version History</summary>

+### 02-06-2025
 - Updated log reading filter values for better compatibility with different versions of the Aztec node
 - Added logging for RPC/cast errors
 - Added script version logging

----

-<details>
-<summary>📅 Version History</summary>

 ### 01-06-2025
 - Improved compatibility.
 The script now works with both Docker-based and CLI Aztec nodes
 - Added support for the new log format "block NNNN"
 - Automatic check and installation of the `bc` utility for calculations in option 9